jknapp25/exogenesis/story.md

 He re-arranged his body to mimic the animal, thinking it might be best to consume the liquid the same way it does.
 The space between the liquid and the edge of the crack was not much though, so he had to get above and slide his head and torso down into it.
 He slid more and more, the liquid just out of reach, then slid down a little more.
 Losing balance, he flipped feet over head and rolled directly into the liquid catching gulps of it til he sat back up in it’s midst.
 He coughed involuntarily, the beckoning of himself reminding him of the creatures before.
 He looked at the creature sitting calmly on the edge of the crack and his coughing turned once again into uncontrollable laughter.

 The stream of liquid, came up above his legs now, and he just let it flow about him.
-Fro, the laughter, the warmth of the brighness, and the warmth of the liquid it felt too good to get out.
+From the laughter, the warmth of the brightness, and the warmth of the liquid it felt too good to get out.
 From this angle, all he could see were the creatures muzzle, the pillars above, the blue atmosphere, and the winding crack before him.

 He sat, in it for a while, his mind wandering, something about the glimmering flow put him in a sort of trance.
 It felt easier to think.
 What have I missed out on?
 How could this have been here all this time?
 What is this place?
 Why did I think I would die?
 Where does this liquid come from?